8 Common Misconceptions About the EB-2 NIW Green Card Process

 Misconception #6: An H-1B Visa is Required

-Another misconception is that you must hold an H-1B visa to apply for the EB-2 NIW.
+A common misconception is that you must hold an H-1B visa to apply for the EB-2 NIW.
 This is not accurate.
-Many individuals on F-1 visas, including those on OPT, have successfully applied for the EB-2 NIW green card.
-While holding an H-1B can be beneficial, it is not a requirement for applying.
+Many individuals on F-1 visas, including those on Optional Practical Training (OPT), have successfully applied for the EB-2 NIW green card.

-What matters most is meeting the EB-2 NIW criteria and providing strong evidence of your exceptional ability.
-The type of visa you hold is more relevant to determining travel restrictions during the application process rather than eligibility.
+While holding an H-1B can be beneficial, it is not a prerequisite for application.
+In fact, you are not required to have any previous history with U.S. immigration to qualify for the EB-2 NIW.
+What matters most is meeting the EB-2 NIW criteria and providing compelling evidence of your exceptional ability.
+The type of visa you hold is more relevant to determining travel restrictions during the application process rather than your eligibility for the EB-2 NIW.

 Misconception #7: You Must be in the U.S. to Apply